- Residence Hall Living

-Information on welcome kits for residents is located in the Getting Started Family Folder and is mailed to all residence hall student families.
+Information on welcome kits for residents is mailed to all residence hall student families.
 If you would like more information, call the Housing Office at 701-777-4251.

 During the academic year, the Housing Office sends a bi-monthly informational email to residents.
 Family members can subscribe to receive this email also.
 If you would like to receive the email, submit your name and email address below.

 There is daily mail pick-up and delivery at each service center (except Sundays and holidays).
 Students will share a mailbox with his/her roommate and the box opens with their room key.
 The Post Office has requested all capital letters and no punctuation when addressing.
 List the room number first, without the word “Room”, use only the number and/or letter.
 More mailing/package details.
 See example below:

 Dining Services gladly will make your student’s birthday a day to remember with an individual size birthday cake and short personalized message.
 Parents, family members or friends may order a cake for any student on a meal plan (one cake per student).
 Please order at least one week in advance with the online birthday cake order form.
 The cake will be available for pick up at the student’s dining center.